-IEL operates a UK regulated MTF, BlockMatch®, which offers access to liquidity in UK, Swiss and European instruments using distinct order books while also supporting equity requests for quotes.
+IEL operates a UK regulated MTF, BlockMatch UK, which offers access to UK and pan-European liquidity through distinct order books; the Reference Price System and Request for Quote System.

-IEL manages potential conflicts of interest between BlockMatch and IEL's brokerage business, BlockMatch in accordance with the Conflicts of Interest Management Policy, a summary of which is made available on the Instinet website7.
-BlockMatch is subject to separate governance and supervision
+IEL manages potential conflicts of interest between BlockMatch UK and IEL's brokerage business, BlockMatch in accordance with Conflicts of Interest Management Policy, a summary of which is made available on the Instinet website7.
+BlockMatch UK is subject to separate governance and supervision arrangements, and the trading venue is evaluated objectively alongside any other execution venues as part of the best execution and execution venue assessment process described in section 6 above.